design-group/ignition-docker-legacy/docs/setting-up-wsl.md

 Docker is a tool that makes it easy to set up containerized applications from existing images.
 Your Ignition development environment will live inside a Docker container.

 We will not be using Docker Desktop for Windows for this project.
 We will instead be downloading and installing Docker onto Ubuntu within WSL.

-All commands in this section will need to be run in Ubuntu.
+**All commands in this section will need to be run in WSL Ubuntu**.

 ### Install Docker

-From inside VSCode, ``CTRL+Shift+` `` to open a terminal panel.
+From inside VS Code, ``CTRL+Shift+` `` to open a terminal panel.

  Check the '>' icon at the top right of the terminal panel says 'wsl'.
 To change to wsl the plus '+' icon has a drop down menu that can select/ change the default terminal profile to 'wsl'.